10 Tips for Your First Interrail Trip

 Try to travel as light as possible while travelling (you'll thank us for it!), but don't forget the essentials.
 These include your passport, phone, portable charger, travel adapters, face masks and hand gel.
 We'd also recommend that you pack your own cutlery and food storage boxes (e.g. Tupperware) so you can pack up leftovers to eat on the go.

 Tip: read our Packing Checklist to kickstart your Interrail travels!

 6. Take enough for the train

-If you're the kind of person, who can look out the window for a whole journey, think again.
+If you're the kind of person who can look out the window for a whole journey, think again.
 Chances are you'll be spending a lot more time on trains than you normally would, and although the views will be absolutely stunning, it's important to find other ways to occupy yourself, too.
-Whether this is reading a book, downloading some podcasts or taking a card game to share with fellow travellers, make sure to plan in advance for those longer journeys.
+Whether this is reading a book, downloading some podcasts or taking a card game to share with fellow travellers, make sure to plan for those longer journeys.
 And if you're planning to listen to music, please bring some headphones.
 You don't want to annoy the other passengers!

 Tip: not sure what to listen to?
 Check out our Interrail Spotify playlist, recommended by travellers for travellers.